 This information will be held without the Subject's consent for a reasonable period of time while we process the invitation and give the user the option of agreeing to our Terms and Conditions.
 Users and contact information gathered in this way will be excluded from promotional marketing.

-When creating a Tenancy on the GetRentr platform, we provide an opt-in that allows Landlord Users to assert that their tenancy agreement has a provision which protects all Tenant information under the Data Protection Act 1998.
+When creating a Tenancy on the GetRentr platform, we provide an opt-in that allows Landlord Users to assert that their tenancy agreement has a provision which protects all Tenant information under the General Data Protection Regulation (GDPR).
 If this assertion is made, this will allow Service Providers to request Tenant information for non-emergency repairs.

 If you book a trade service through the Platform you consent to allow GetRentr to pass on the contact details of all Landlord Users and Tenant Users and information about the Property to our Service Provider partners in order that they may contact you to discuss the details of the Service request.